Shift Bristol Logo

 Just like any offering, the PSC is not going to suit everyone.
 Here are some of the reasons why the PSC might not be a good fit for you…

-• You very much prefer to work independently and don’t enjoy collaborating with others.
-We’re a big group and that involves everyone having a willingness to practise compassion and compromise.
+• You prefer to work independently and don’t enjoy prolonged periods of collaborating with others.
+We’re a big group and that involves everyone having a willingness and capacity to practice compassion and compromise in meeting each other's needs.

 • You already have a vision and are looking to deepen your understanding or skill development in a focused way, e.g. you know you want to be a grower and would really like to hone your horticulture skills.
-What you may need instead, is an apprenticeship.
+What you may prefer instead is an apprenticeship.

 • Equally you are looking for a teaching environment that involves a small tutor to student ratio for learning.
-What you may need instead, is a mentor.
+What you may prefer instead is a mentorship.

 • You believe the solution to the challenges humanity faces will mainly be solved by technological advancements or the government.
 Not to say that you aren’t correct, but you may find a lot of what we cover on the course feels irrelevant for you.

-• You very much prefer learning in a linear fashion, where knowledge is imparted by tutors and is absorbed by the student (more mainstream models of education).
-The PSC requires students to participate and contribute as part of the learning, in an active and creative way - you will not feel comfortable if you take on the role of being a tourist of the other students.
+• You prefer learning in a linear fashion, where knowledge is imparted by tutors and absorbed by the student (more mainstream models of education).
+The PSC requires uses a variety of teaching pedagogy, which asks students to contribute as part of the learning, in active and creative ways.

-• You will struggle to house and support yourself financially during the course.
+• You may struggle to house and support yourself financially during the course.
 Students who stretch themselves too thinly often end up needing to take time away from the course, and their wellbeing suffers as a result.
-If possible, consider starting the course a year later when you are in a more resourced situation.
+If you feel this might apply to you, then we advise you considering starting the course a year later, when you are in a more resourced situation.